 - 1 tablespoon sesame oil

-- 1 sheet of gim 김 dried seaweed
+- 1 sheet roasted gim (김), dried seaweed sheet

-- Soak the rice cakes in cold water for 10 to 20 minutes if hardened.
-Skip if using fresh rice cakes.
+- Soak the rice cakes in cold water for about 20 minutes.

 - Cut the sweet potato in half lengthwise and then thinly slice crosswise and slightly diagonally.
 Cut the cabbage, kkaennip, and scallion into small pieces.

 - Heat a pan over medium high heat.
-You can add a tablespoon of oil if you want, but this is not necessary.
+You can add a tablespoon of oil if you want, but it should not be necessary.
 Add the chicken, sweet potatoes, rice cakes, and cabbages.
 Cook for 5 minutes, stirring occasionally.
-Lower the heat if the ingredients (especially the rice cakes) stick to the pan.
+Lower the heat if the ingredients (especially the rice cakes) stick to the pan and browns too fast.
 The steam from the vegetables should keep them from sticking to the pan, but you can also add about 1/4 cup of water.

 - Add the kkaennip and scallion and cook for another 3 to 4 minutes until the rice cake and the sweet potato pieces turn soft.
-By then the chicken should be cooked through.
+By then the chicken should be cooked through as well.
+If using cheese, you can add it in this step with 2 to 3 minutes remaining.

 Optional Fried Rice

-- Add the rice to the pan along with the reserved sauce and sesame oil.
+- Reheat the pan over medium heat with any leftover chicken and vegetables and 1 tablespoon of sesame oil.
+Add the rice to the pan along with the reserved sauce.
 Stir constantly until everything is well incorporated and the clumped up rice is broken up, about 5 minutes.
+You can add a little bit of soy sauce or gochujang if you need more seasoning.
 Scrape up the flavorful brown bits from the pan while stirring.
-Mix in the dried seaweed and sesame oil.
+Tear or crumble the dried seaweed sheet (gim) into small pieces, and stir into the rice.
+Finish off with the sesame seeds and a drizzle of sesame oil if you want.